jessepav/libgdx-wiki-old/Admob-in-libgdx.md

 }
 ```

 That's it.
-Now you can show and hide AdMob ads from within your libgdx app.
+Now you can show and hide AdMob ads from within your libGDX app.

 # Code #